aprobinson/TPOR/README.md

 Configure system to find h5py python module
 6.g) open ~/.bashrc using a text editor (e.g. emacs ~/.bashrc)

-6.h) at the end of the file add the following lines
+6.h) at the end of the file add the following lines: export PYTHONPATH=/home/user/software/h5py/lib/python2.7/site-packages:$PYTHONPATH
-# Python Path
-export PYTHONPATH=/home/user/software/h5py/lib/python2.7/site-packages:$PYTHONPATH

 Note: Python has several default paths that it checks when loading modules. the PYTHONPATH environment variables allows you to append the paths where it looks.